List of companies of the Czech Republic

-For further information on the types of business entities in this country and their abbreviations, see "Business entities in the Czech Republic".
+This list includes notable companies with primary headquarters located in the Czech Republic.
+For information on forms of business organization and their abbreviations, see business entities in the Czech Republic.

 Largest by revenue

 This is a list of companies based in the Czech Republic by revenue.
 The list is limited to companies with annual revenues exceeding 100 billion CZK.
 Revenue, assets and net income are shown in CZK billions.